Green Lantern (film): Cast

 A test pilot for the Ferris Aircraft Company whose will to act qualifies him to become the first human ever inducted into an intergalactic peacekeeping force fueled by the green energy of will.
 Reynolds said, "I've known about 'Green Lantern' my whole life, but I've never really followed it before.
 I fell in love with the character when I met with Martin Campbell".
 Reynolds called the film "an origin story to a certain degree, but it's not a labored origin story, where the movie begins in the third act.
 The movie starts when it starts.
 We find out Hal is the guy fairly early on, and the adventure begins".
 Alternatively Michael Fassbender, Henry Cavill, Chris Pine, Sam Worthington, Jon Hamm, Sebastian Stan, Nathan Fillion, Bradley Cooper, Justin Timberlake and Jared Leto were considered for the role, while Brian Austin Green, a Green Lantern fan, campaigned for the part, but ultimately did not audition.
 Cooper unsuccessfully auditioned for the role as he kept imitating Christian Bale's Batman voice despite Campbell telling him to tone it down.
-Fillion would later voice Hal Jordan in several DC animated projects and play Guy Gardner in Superman, directed by James Gunn.
+Fillion would later voice Hal Jordan in several DC animated projects and play Guy Gardner in the DC Universe.